-Located on the third floor of the Library Building, the Writing Center is a free, one-to-one service available to all members of the ACPHS community.
+Located on the third floor of the Library Building (Room 306), the Writing Center is a free, one-to-one service available to all members of the ACPHS community.
 It is staffed by peer and professional tutors who are trained to assist writers at all levels of ability with any type of written or oral communication task at any stage of the writing or oral communication process.

 The Center's goal is to help writers and speakers become more confident, competent, and independent.
 Tutors work with students to create better writers and speakers, not just better papers and presentations.

 All writers and speakers need trained, supportive and responsive readers and listeners.
 The Writing Center strives to provide an atmosphere in which writers and speakers can feel comfortable seeking support and feedback.